-- Juvenile and Domestic Relations District Court-The court that handles cases involving persons accused of committing offenses against family or household members.
+Juvenile and Domestic Relations District Court-The court that handles cases involving persons accused of committing offenses against family or household members.
 This court does not conduct jury trials.
-A judge hears all cases. - Juvenile and Domestic Relations District Court Service Unit-The court service unit serves the court by carrying out the judge's orders and facilitating the supervision and rehabilitation or treatment of youth, families and adults who come before the court. - Law enforcement officer-A police officer or sheriff's deputy. - Legal aid society-A nonprofit law firm established to provide free civil legal services to income-eligible low-income individuals. - Magistrate-A court official having the authority to bring criminal charges for acts of violence based on the sworn testimony of an individual or a law enforcement officer. - Protective Order (PO) "full" protective order (up to two years)-(Code of Virginia §16.1-279.1) May prohibit the abuser from contacting you, entering your home or apartment, or abusing you or your property in the future.
-This order may also require the abuser to provide for your housing or to attend counseling.
-You may also ask to have temporary use of a motor vehicle jointly owned by you and the abuser.
+A judge hears all cases.

+Juvenile and Domestic Relations District Court Service Unit-The court service unit serves the court by carrying out the judge's orders and facilitating the supervision and rehabilitation or treatment of youth, families and adults who come before the court.

+Law enforcement officer-A police officer or sheriff's deputy.

+Legal aid society-A nonprofit law firm established to provide free civil legal services to income-eligible low-income individuals.

+Magistrate-A court official having the authority to bring criminal charges for acts of violence based on the sworn testimony of an individual or a law enforcement officer.

+Protective Order (PO) "full" protective order (up to two years)-(Code of Virginia § 16.1-279.1) May prohibit the abusive person from contacting you, entering your home or apartment, or abusing you or your property in the future.
+This order may also require the abusive person to provide for your housing or to attend counseling.
+You may also ask to have temporary use of a motor vehicle jointly owned by you and the abusive person.
 The judge may also include in the protective order a provision for temporary custody or visitation of a minor child.
 The order typically lasts up to two years, however it may be extended.
-It must be obtained through the Juvenile and Domestic Relations District Court. - Preliminary Protective Order (PPO)-(Code of Virginia §16.1-253.1) Is similar to an emergency protective order, generally lasts up to fifteen days, and must be obtained through the Juvenile and domestic Relations District Court Service Unit. - Probable cause-Reasonable grounds to believe that an accused person is guilty as charged. - Prosecute-To bring criminal action against a defendant.
+It must be obtained through the Juvenile and Domestic Relations District Court.

+Preliminary Protective Order (PPO)-(Code of Virginia § 16.1-253.1) Similar to an emergency protective order, generally lasts up to 15 days, and must be obtained through the Juvenile and Domestic Relations District Court.

-DEFINITIONS
+Probable cause-Reasonable grounds to believe that an accused person is guilty as charged.

+Prosecute-To bring criminal action against a defendant.

-- Prosecutor-Another name for the Commonwealth's Attorney or Assistant Commonwealth's Attorney. - Subpoena-A written legal order telling a person to be in a court at a specific time and place to give testimony, sometimes called a summons. - Victim-A person who was mistreated or hurt by an abuser. - Victim/witness program-Program generally located within the commonwealth's attorney's office or local law enforcement agency.
-Program staff and volunteers assist victims and witnesses in understanding the criminal justice system. - Warrant-A written legal order authorizing a law enforcement officer to make an arrest. - Witness-A person who testifies under oath as to what he/she knows, has heard or observed about a crime.
+Prosecutor-Another name for the Commonwealth's Attorney or Assistant Commonwealth's Attorney.

+Subpoena-A written legal order telling a person to be in a court at a specific time and place to give testimony, sometimes called a summons.

+Victim-A person who was mistreated or hurt by an abusive person.

+Victim/witness program-Program generally located within the Commonwealth's Attorney's Office or local law enforcement agency.
+Program staff and volunteers assist victims and witnesses in understanding the criminal justice system.

-This project is supported by Grant #16-N3957VW15 awarded to the Virginia Department of Criminal Justice Services.
+Warrant-A written legal order authorizing a law enforcement officer to make an arrest.

+Witness-A person who testifies under oath as to what they know, have heard, or observed about a crime.

+Important Phone Numbers

+The Number for your Local Victim/Witness Program is:

+The Number for your Local Court Service Unit is:

+The Number for your Local Domestic Violence Program is:

+The Number for your Commonwealth's Attorney's Office is:

+The artwork for this brochure was inspired by Floriography

+"Floriography" is the Language of Flowers.
+In traditional cultures throughout Europe, Asia, and Africa, plants and flowers were used as symbols, allowing people to express feelings which otherwise could not be spoken.

+The image in this brochure is an aloe vera plant.
+In the Language of Flowers it represents healing.